zeruhur/plerion/010_vehicles_starships.md

 Vehicles of different scales are considered more agile in maneuvering than those of larger sizes.

+## Armor
+Before calculating damage to HP, subtract the target's **Armor** value from the result of damage rolls.
+No vehicle can have more than 5 Armor.
+Additional modules may provide additional benefits according to their use.

 ## Weapons
-Weapons fall into two categories: normal and blast.
+Weapons fall into two categories:

-Normal weapons include lasers, blasters, particle beams, cannons, rail-guns, gatling guns, rockets and anything else where the act of firing results in damage in the same round.
+- **Normal weapons** include lasers, blasters, particle beams, cannons, rail-guns, gatling guns, rockets and anything else where the act of firing results in damage in the same round.
 Combat is handle using the normal procedure.

-Blast weapons include torpedoes, bombs and mass-drivers, the primary characteristic of which is that there is a delay (sometimes significant) between firing the weapon and the actual damage.
+- **Blast weapons** include torpedoes, bombs and mass-drivers, the primary characteristic of which is that there is a delay (sometimes significant) between firing the weapon and the actual damage.
 They require the firing character to take a Lock Target action (see below) in one round, then fire the weapon on a later round.
 The lock must be maintained until the weapon hits.

-## Armor
-Before calculating damage to HP, subtract the target's **Armor** value from the result of damage rolls.
-No vehicle can have more than 5 Armor.
-Additional modules may provide additional benefits according to their use.

 ## Hull
 As characters have Hit Protection, vehicles and starships possess Hull Points which reflect their ability to avoid damage in combat.